 So, your creative needs to quickly explain and show the benefit to the person viewing the story ad.

 This means that if you use video content, you can creatively show the main message in the first seconds.

 The top-performing stories ads had shorter scenes—on average, 2.8 seconds per scene compared to 4.1 seconds for lower-performing ads.

 This means you can get a very effective ad by breaking down the video into multiple short scenes.
 They will easily capture attention when showcasing a more complex story.

 60% of video Stories are viewed with sound on.

-There are interesting examples of story creatives that use stickers or text overlays to explicitly show that there is a sound in the story and viers need to turn on their phone speaker.
+There are interesting examples of story creatives that use stickers or text overlays to explicitly show that there is a sound in the story and that viewers need to turn on their phone speaker to hear it.